thomasmore-imd/devtools/visual_studio_code.md

 With the Material Icon Theme, you can add stylized icons to not only improve the designs of existing icons, but also add a completely new set for folders.
 This improves readability and recognizability for the names we use for structuring folders.

 This list includes, but is not limited, to lib, images, js, ...

+#### 1.2.1.8.
+Paste and Indent

+Moving code blocks in Visual Studio Code doesn't always work very pretty.
+Especially while copy-pasting blocks of code the indenting might go completely wrong.
+This plugin automatically formats your code after doing a copy paste in most used development languages, so you don't need to worry yourself about keeping the indents clean.

 ### 1.2.2.
 Git